openstack/python-openstackclient/doc/source/command-objects/network.rst

 .. option:: --default

-    Specify if this network should be used as the default external network
+    Set the network as the default external network

 .. option:: --no-default